Favourites

 (1980, Lynch)

-(1977), it's the story of the ultimate Victorian social outcast, Joseph Merrick.
+A brilliant early effort from Lynch.
+Toning down the industrial-bleakness of Eraserhead (1977), it is the story of the ultimate Victorian social outcast, Joseph Merrick.
 Yet what could have easily been an art-school freak-show, instead becomes a sensitive portrayal of a man adrift in laissez-faire England.
 As it was only Lynch's second feature, great things were expected.
-Alas he flopped with Dune
+Alas he flopped with Dune (1984) and then imploded during Blue Velvet (1986).
+BTW the executive producer on T.E.M. was comedian Mel Brooks (!), the same man responsible for Young Frankenstein (see below)

 Gold Diggers of 1933